Indigirka: Course

 It originates at the confluence of the 251 km long Tuora-Yuryakh (also known as Khastakh, Khalkan or Kalkan) river and the 63 km long Taryn-Yuryakh, both of which originate on the slopes of the Khalkan Range.

 In its higher course, the river flows northwestwards along the Yana-Oymyakon Highlands, through the lowest part of the Oymyakon Plateau.
 Turning north, it cuts through several subranges of the Chersky Range.
 At the point where it crosses the Chemalgin Range the river narrows and flows into a deep gorge, forming rapids.

-Where it is joined by the Moma river from the southeast, the Indigirka reaches the Momo-Selennyakh Depression, a wide intermontane basin and the middle course of the river begins, where its valley expands.
+Where it is joined by the Moma river from the southeast, the Indigirka reaches the Momo-Selennyakh Depression, a wide intermontane basin, and the middle course of the river begins, where its valley expands.
 Turning northwards, the Indigirka cuts deeply across the Moma Range and flows northeastwards meandering across the Aby Lowland and widening to 500 m.
-After flowing between the neck formed by the eastern end of the Polousny Range and the western end of the Ulakhan-Chistay Range, it flows north with the Kondakov Plateau to the est across the Yana-Indigirka Lowland, part of the greater East Siberian Lowland.
+After flowing between the neck formed by the eastern end of the Polousny Range and the western end of the Ulakhan-Chistay Range, it flows north with the Kondakov Plateau to the east across the Yana-Indigirka Lowland, part of the greater East Siberian Lowland.
 Further north, where the terrain becomes completely flat, the Indigirka divides into branches 130 km from the mouth, forming a 5500 km2 wide delta.
 Its waters end up in the Kolyma Bay, East Siberian Sea.
 Gusinaya Bay is located to the northwest of the mouths of the Indigirka.

 The Indigirka freezes up in October and stays under the ice until May–June.